 Providing support to local families, migrants, refugees and asylum seekers

-• Access to community garden, greenhouse, chickens, playground.
+• Access to the community garden, greenhouse, chickens, playground.

 • Computer and internet access available.